 The alternate history has not translated well to film.
 There have been the odd film before like Back to the Future Part II (1989) and occasional episodes of Star Trek (1966-9), Doctor Who (1963-89) and Fringe (2008-13) that have featured alternate history scenarios.
 Most of these operate more as twists on the familiar aspects of the series – such as Star Trek‘s Mirror, Mirror (1966) and several later stories of Star Trek: Deep Space Nine (1992-9) set in the same universe where the familiar characters are played as evil opposites – and thus cannot be classified as genuine alternate history stories.
 They are what one might call personal alternate histories as opposed to historic alternate histories.

 The first full-fledged alternate history on screen was It Happened Here (1965), a superb variant on the Hitler Wins scenario.
-There have been sporadic other alternate history scenarios throughout the years – Quest for Love (1971), featuring an alternate world where JFK was still President and Vietnam had never occurred; White Man’s Burden (1995) set in a USA where Blacks had become a racial majority and Whites a minority; tv’s Sliders (1995-2000), the less said about the better; the romantic comedy Yesterday (2019) set in a world where The Beatles never existed; and the excellent C.S.A.: The Confederate States of America (2004) set in a world where the North lost the Civil War and the US retained slavery to this day.
+There have been sporadic other alternate history scenarios throughout the years – Quest for Love (1971), featuring an alternate world where JFK was still President and Vietnam had never occurred; White Man’s Burden (1995) set in a USA where Blacks had become a racial majority and Whites a minority; tv’s Sliders (1995-2000), the less said about the better; and the excellent C.S.A.: The Confederate States of America (2004) set in a world where the North lost the Civil War and the US retained slavery to this day.
 As in printed alternate history fiction, the Hitler Wins World War II scenario has remained the most popular and can be seen in Philadelphia Experiment II (1993), Fatherland (1994), The 25th Reich (2012), the Enterprise episode Storm Front (2004), the tv series The Man in the High Castle (2015-9) – even a puppet film Jackboots on Whitehall (2010).
+Subsequent to this, there was a sudden upsurge in interest 2019-20 with For All Mankind (tv series, 2019- ), Yesterday (2019), The Plot Against America (2020) and Noughts + Crosses (tv series, 2020- ).
 SS-GB, a BBC mini-series that comes in five one-hour episodes, is also an entry in the Hitler Wins scenario and emerges as one of the best entries in the field.

 SS-GB comes from Len Deighton, a writer best known for his spy novels (although he also produced history and cook books), The first of these was the spy novel The Ipcress File (1962) concerning an unnamed spy who was later named Harry Palmer following the successful film adaptation The Ipcress File (1965) starring Michael Caine.
 Deighton wrote six Harry Palmer books, which had a much more realist tone in comparison to the James Bond works.
 Two other film versions, from Bond film series producer Harry Saltzman, followed with Funeral in Berlin (1966) and Billion Dollar Brain (1967), both starring Caine.
 Beyond the tv mini-series adaptation of Game, Set, and Match (1988), based on Deighton’s Bernard Samson series of spy novels, the only other film work Deighton has been involved with is as producer of the musical satire Oh, What a Lovely War!
 (1969) but he was so dissatisfied with the process that he had his name removed.
 Deighton has not produced many works that fall into genre territory – Billion Dollar Brain does feature some science-fiction elements – and the most overt of these was his alternate history novel SS-GB (1978).